Jeremy Pressman

 Director, Middle East Studies

 His most recent book is The sword is not enough: Arabs, Israelis, and the limits of military force (Manchester, UK: Manchester University Press, 2020).
 Pressman questions the over-reliance on military force and highlights the negative military and political consequences such as greater insecurity.
-Pressman has spoken at length about the book at UCLA (video) and in podcasts such as “In the Moment” (Town Hall Seattle) and Power Problems” (CATO Institute).
+Pressman has written two other books: Warring Friends: Alliance Restraint in International Politics (Ithaca, NY: Cornell University Press, 2008), a part of the Cornell Studies in Security Affairs; and, with Geoffrey Kemp, Point of No Return: The Deadly Struggle for Middle East Peace (Washington, DC: Brookings Institution Press, 1997).

 Books